 One of the most dog friendly cities in the US is Los Angeles, which also happens to be the country’s second-largest city.
 As you may imagine, there is a lot to do and see.

-There are other dog friendly hiking trails all over Griffith Park, so be sure to check out the Mount Hollywood Trail as well.
+There are several miles of hiking trails all over Griffith Park, so be sure to check out the Mount Hollywood Trail as well.
 From there, enjoy some of the best views of the Hollywood sign, the Griffith Observatory, and Los Angeles in general.

 Best Dog Friendly Hotels in Los Angeles